joshuakohn12/VBA-Portfolio/README.md

 ## The Porfolio
- - Eye in the Sky: An automatic roster generator based of forecasted resort occupancy and revenue spend.
-The aim of the macro spreadsheet is to generate a labour force at the benchmark of the budgeted 30%.
+ - Eye in the Sky: An automatic roster generator based off forecasted resort guests occupancy and revenue spend.
+The aim of the macro spreadsheet is to generate a labour percentage at the benchmark of the budgeted 30%.